2012 NBA Finals: Aftermath

-After failing to agree on a contract extension with the Thunder, James Harden was traded to the Houston Rockets on October 27, 2012, along with Daequan Cook, Cole Aldrich and Lazar Hayward, in exchange for Kevin Martin, Jeremy Lamb, two first round picks (which became Steven Adams in 2013 and Mitch McGary in 2014), and a second round pick (which became Álex Abrines in 2013).
-This move for the Thunder proved to be a mistake, as Harden would go on to become an MVP-caliber player in Houston, winning the award in 2018 and coming in second three times.
+After failing to agree on a contract extension with the Thunder, James Harden was traded to the Houston Rockets on October 27, 2012, along with Daequan Cook, Cole Aldrich and Lazar Hayward, in exchange for Kevin Martin, Jeremy Lamb, two first-round picks (which became Steven Adams in 2013 and Mitch McGary in 2014), and a second-round pick (which became Álex Abrines in 2013).
+This move for the Thunder proved to be a mistake in hindsight, as Harden would go on to become an MVP-caliber player in Houston, winning the award in 2018 and coming in second three times.
 The Thunder, however, did receive Steven Adams in the deal, who became a fixture at center for the team for a number of years.
 Harden's Rockets later defeated OKC in the playoffs in 2017 and 2020.

 The Oklahoma City dynasty many fans and NBA analysts predicted did not end up coming true.
 They would win 60 games the following season, but a Russell Westbrook knee injury caused their season to stall in an upset to the Memphis Grizzlies in the second round.
 The core's last opportunity at a championship was in the 2016 playoffs.
 That year, the Thunder took a 3 games to 1 series lead on the 73-win Golden State Warriors.
-However, they could not finish the job and lost the next three games, in one of the best non-Finals series in NBA history.
+However, they could not finish the job and lost the next three games, in what is considered one of the best non-Finals series in NBA history.
 Following the defeat, Kevin Durant left the team for the Warriors in free agency a month later, which essentially ended their championship window with the Westbrook-Durant-Harden-Ibaka core.
 The Thunder would not seriously contend for a championship until the next decade.

 Kevin Durant and LeBron James faced each other twice more in the Finals in the decade, although both players were on different teams.
 Durant and the Warriors defeated James' Cavaliers in 2017 and 2018, going a cumulative 8–1 in both series.

-The Thunder defeated the Indiana Pacers in the 2025 NBA Finals to win their first championship since moving to Oklahoma City from Seattle.
+The Thunder retooled in following years after losing Russell Westbrook in a 2019 trade.
+They would acquire several prospects, including future MVP Shai Gilgeous-Alexander, defensive specialist Luguentz Dort, and future All-Stars Jalen Williams and Chet Holmgren.
+Eventually, they defeated the Indiana Pacers in the 2025 NBA Finals to win their first championship since moving to Oklahoma City from Seattle.